farice/Quantum-Machine-Learning/README.md

-# Quantum Learning Theory
+# Quantum Algorithms and Learning Theory

-Independent Study with a focus on quantum algorithms for solving linear systems and quantum learning theory.
+Research independent Study with a focus on quantum algorithms for solving linear systems and quantum learning theory.

 See `syllabus.md`